Cotton vs Microfiber Sheets: Which is Best?

 Is Egyptian cotton better than American cotton?

-Egyptian cotton is considered by some to be better than American cotton.
+This cotton is considered by some to be better than American cotton.
 The former type of cotton has a much higher thread count and a more expensive price tag.
-A higher thread count means that sheets are more durable and made of higher quality materials.
+A higher thread count means that sheets are more durable and made of higher-quality materials.
+Pima cotton is a higher-end type of cotton with a longer fiber than conventional cotton and originates in South America.

 However, you can still find good quality, long-lasting cotton sheets that are less pricey than Egyptian cotton sheets.